michelledefaveri/cp1404practicals/prac_02/REFLECTION.md

 ## What are you currently doing poorly for practicals in this subject that you will change?
 As I am not used to the idea of committing.
 I did not commit my work after each step, as I didn't quite understand at the beginning of the week that the idea of committing your work is not to do it at the end, however, as you are working through.
+To fix this I redid the practicals making sure to commit as I go.
-This is something I acknowledge that I am doing extremely poorly in so I will ensure for future practicals that I will commit my work as I go instead of at the end.
+This is something I acknowledge that I am doing extremely poorly in, so I will ensure for future practicals that I will commit my work as I go instead of at the end.
 I am not thorough with indenting and commenting which I want to improve, as it will make my work much easier to understand.
 I also must ensure to adhere to all Pythons correct formatting when doing this.